 6. The University of California-San Diego Extension Content Marketing Course

 This weekly course runs for a period of about three months and is done in person or online at various times of the year.
-This UC-SD course highlights how to write content for several different industries and for a variety of different campaigns, like emails and long-form content.
-Availability for online or in-class courses varies, but the price for the most recent in-class course was $495.
+This UC-SD extension course highlights how to write content for several different industries and for a variety of different campaigns, like emails and long-form content.
+Availability for online or in-class courses varies, but the price for the most recent in-class course was $595.

 8. Online Marketing Institute’s Content Marketing Certification

-This course is similar to Content Marketing University but is offered through Online Marketing Institute.
-Classes include topics like “Developing a Content Marketing Strategy,” “Measuring Your Content Marketing Success” and “Content Curation: Making B2B Content Marketing More Feasible,” and cost about $900.
+The Online Marketing Institute’s classes include topics like “Developing a Content Marketing Strategy,” “Measuring Your Content Marketing Success” and “Content Curation: Making B2B Content Marketing More Feasible,” and cost about $900.

 The end of the course has a final exam with exercises to ensure that you have learned the material, and it’s updated regularly.

 Besides the well-known resources mentioned above, there are also several self-guided continuing education platforms, for which you pay a monthly membership or one-time fee.
 These platforms allow you to take content marketing courses specifically on the topics you’re interested in, without having to spend time in prerequisites or courses you aren’t likely going to use.

 Some of the most popular online learning platforms that offer content marketing education are:

-- Lynda.com ($24.99-29.99 per month): Lynda, part of LinkedIn, offers a variety of content marketing courses, from storytelling to staying relevant.
+- LinkedIn Learning ($24.99-29.99 per month): Formerly Lynda.com, LinkedIn Learning offers a variety of content marketing courses, from storytelling to staying relevant.

 - SkillShare (Free-$15 per month): SkillShare offers some of its courses for free (which are all offered by industry experts), but you also must subscribe monthly in order to access its premium courses, including marketing psychology and power blogging.